smithcommajoseph/async-transport/README.md

 ```

 ## Why use asyncTransport?
-ES7 async/await allows us to write asynchronus code in a style that _looks_ synchronus.
-This is great, but under the hood it is crucial to remember that we are still effectively dealing with [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+ES7 async/await allows us to write asynchronous code in a style that _looks_ synchronous.
+This is great, but under the hood, it is crucial to remember that we are still effectively dealing with [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 When implementing error handling inside Promises developers commonly use a try/catch approach like the following.

 ```javascript
 async function asyncTask(cb) {